MirkoRUG/hri_repo/project/README.md

 - The robot uses that context to ask more familiar, accessible questions during the opening interaction.
 - The system counts the child’s words and assigns a language level.
 - A game is selected based on that level:
-  - Level 1 - image description
+  - Level 1 - twenty questions
-  - Level 2 - twenty questions
+  - Level 2 - word guessing / description
-  - Level 3 - description guessing
+  - Level 3 - image description
-  - Level 4+ - storytelling
+  - Level 4 - storytelling
 - After the session, the robot generates an updated profile from the latest conversation and saves it to `data/<name>-convo.md`.